Cloudy030/cs551q_solo/README.md

   - Year
   - Genre
   - Publisher
-- Dashboard
+- Comparison
-  - Video Game name
+  - Video Game rank

 Data visual components are implemented in the web application.
 - Dashboard bar graph
+- Comparison bar graph

 Authentication system is implemented in the web application.
 - Login and registration system